 Foot and leg stretching, orthopedic foot supports, physical therapy and steroid injections are some of the traditional treatments for plantar fasciitis.
 Whether these treatments are effective or not depend on the severity of the condition and the individual situation.
 When the condition is very severe, surgery is sometimes recommended on the plantar fascia to release tension.
 But this should be avoided due to the risk of damaging the nerves and increasing pain.

 At Buckeye Regenerative & Physical Medicine we have introduced a new regenerative technique for the treatment of plantar fasciitis.
-We treat the stressed connective tissue with an injection of the patient’s own PRP and stem cells.
+We treat the stressed connective tissue with an injection of the patient’s own PRP and regenerative cells.
 Our procedure regenerates damaged tissue while reducing pain.
-So if you are not satisfied with the results that traditional orthopedic treatments have delivered for your plantar fasciitis, contact us to learn more about how stem cell therapy can help.
+So if you are not satisfied with the results that traditional orthopedic treatments have delivered for your plantar fasciitis, contact us to learn more about how regenerative cell therapy can help.